coeverywhere/code-tests/front-end/map-search-test/Readme.md

 Create a user interface that implements the following:

-1. "Autocomplete" search results.
-Use the provided sample data (found in `sample-data.js`) to allows users to search for results based on the data `name` value.
+1. "Autocomplete" search field.
+Use the provided sample data (found in `sample-data.js`) to allows users to search in an input field (type `text` or `search`) for results based on the data `name` value.
+1. Results drop down.
+Show the results of the autocomplete input as a list of items that a user can select/click from.
 1. Locations/markers.
 When a user finds and clicks a search result, display the location on the map.
 1. Detailed popup.
 When a user clicks a map location/marker, display a popup that contains additional information about that location.